 Deepnets: Topologies, Gradient Descent Algorithms, Automatic Network Discovery.

 Evaluation: How to Properly Evaluate a Predictive Model, Cross-Validation, ROC Spaces and Curves.

 OptiML: How to optimize the process for model selection and parametrization to automatically find the best model for a given dataset.

-Fusion: Combination of models, ensembles, logistic regressions, and deepnets to balance out the individual weaknesses of single models.
+Fusion: Combination of models, ensembles, linear regressions, logistic regressions, and deepnets to balance out the individual weaknesses of single models.

 Clustering: Number of Clusters, Dealing with Missing Values, Modeling Clusters, Scaling Fields, Weights, Summary Fields, K-means vs. G-means.

 Association Discovery: Measures (Support, Confidence, Leverage, Significance Level, Lift), Search Strategies (Confidence, Coverage, Leverage, Lift, Support), Missing Items, Discretization.

 Topic Modeling: Topics, Terms, Text analysis.

 Structures for ML tasks.